ESPRI-Mod/synda/sources/sdt/download.rst.txt

 A session might go like:

-Set ESGF openid and passwd in :ref:`credentials.conf <credentials>`.
+Set ESGF openid and password in `credentials.conf`.

 .. code-block:: bash